fbpx

 3. What personal data do we process?

-Clevon is a technology company developing and manufacturing autonomous, teleoperated vehicles.
-Our vehicles are monitored and, if necessary, controlled remotely (teleoperated) via a remote control centre.
-The vehicles are equipped with sensors, including cameras, which allow the vehicle to operate independently and to provide information to the remote driver.
-The screens in front of the remote driver display a real-time video feed of the traffic environment around the vehicle, including nearby road users, vehicles, and their registration plates, etc. Video recordings may also be stored and used in later analysis to improve our teleoperation and autonomous vehicle technology.
+Clevon is a technology company developing and manufacturing autonomous, teleoperated robot carriers.
+Our robots are monitored and, if necessary, controlled remotely (teleoperated) via a remote control centre.
+The robots are equipped with sensors, including cameras, which allow the robot to operate independently and to provide information to the remote driver.
+The screens in front of the remote operator display a real-time video feed of the traffic environment around the robot, including nearby road users, vehicles and their registration plates, etc. Video recordings may also be stored and used in later analysis to improve our teleoperation and autonomous driving technology.

-Depending on the location of an individual relative to a Clevon vehicle, the processed data may potentially include:
+Depending on the location of an individual relative to a Clevon robot, the processed data may potentially include:

 Given the technical nature of our data processing, it is theoretically possible that the personal data processed would enable to identify a specific natural person.
 However, we emphasize that Clevon does not aim to identify any person based on the data referred to in this privacy policy.
 We never use any software that would enable such identification and take steps to minimize the possibility of identification.